-A typical sales process starts with the approach and move through several stages to the close.
+A typical sales process starts with the preapproach and move through several stages to the close.
 Good salespeople continue with making sure the customer gets the product, uses it right, and is happy with it.

 With the buyer's permission, the salesperson then moves into a needs identification section.
 In complex situations, many questions are asked, perhaps over several sales calls.
+These questions will follow the SPIN outline or something similar.
+Highly complex situations may require that questions be asked of many people in the buying organization.
 In simpler situations, needs may not vary across customers so a canned presentation is more likely.
 Then, instead of identifying needs, needs are simply listed as solutions are described.